Skip to main content

 File and Folder Dependencies

-Trigger describe affected when external files or folders change using kind and path.
+Trigger atmos describe affected when external files or folders change.
+Use the sibling dependencies.files and dependencies.folders keys.

 stacks/catalog/lambda.yaml